|

 Other Supply Choices

 Thread.
 Coats and Clark thread is fine and can be found in most craft stores.
-Gutermann or Aurefil thread is even better.
+The Gutermann or Aurefil thread is even better.

 Batting.
 I love making quilts with 100% cotton batting.
 This gives the quilt a nice weight and warmth.
 It’s also very pleasant to quilt.